hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Database URL as environment parameter

+The connection to the database can be specified as an environment variable `HEDERA_MIRROR_DB_URL` or added to the `.env.` file.

 ### Added optional persistence of crypto transfers, file contents, contract creation and call results and claim data

 The `config.json` file now contains four addition parameters as follows: